aspose-barcode/Aspose.BarCode-for-.NET/README.md

   <tr><td>Read BarCode from Word Document</td><td>This example reads the images from a Word document and tries to recognize the BarCode(s).</td></tr>
   <tr><td>Read BarCode from Multi-page Tiff File</td><td>This example demonstrates the ability of Aspose.BarCode for .NET to read the multi-page TIFF images and recognizes the BarCode from it.</td></tr>
 </table>

-###Data

-Input Files - Some examples require Images, Word and Excel documents as input.
-User can specify any file by browsing the disk.

-###Output

-All examples will output the result to client machine through browser.
-Its upto the user to save the output or open it directly.
-Most examples will show the output on Web Page.

-##Download the examples

-Please [download the Aspose.BarCode for .NET examples](https://github.com/asposebarcode/Aspose_Barcode_NET/downloads) to try at your end.

-##How to use the examples?

-This package contains C# and VB.NET ASP.NET examples of Aspose.BarCode for .NET.

-Firstly make sure that you have downloaded and installed the latest version of [Aspose.BarCode for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.barcode-for-.net/default.aspx).
-We recommend using the .MSI installer for fast installation and seamless intergration with the examples.

-Some additional Aspose Components are also required like [Aspose.Cells for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.cells-for-.net/default.aspx), [Aspose.Pdf for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.pdf-for-.net/default.aspx), [Aspose.Pdf.Kit for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.pdf.kit-for-.net/default.aspx) and [Aspose.Words for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.words-for-.net/default.aspx)

-Along with above mentioned Aspose Components, you must have Crystal Reports 2008 installed on your machine.
-If you have installed the complete Visual Studio 2008 then Crystal Reports is part of it.
-Else you can donwload a seprate copy of Crystal Reports v10.2.3600.0 from [SAP Community Network](http://wiki.sdn.sap.com/wiki/pages/viewpage.action?pageId=56787567).

-Download the examples from the above link.
-The solution file for Microsoft Visual Studio 2008 is provided with the examples.

-Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.

-+ Aspose.BarCode.Demos.2008.sln - Open with Microsoft Visual Studio 2008

-The example should be ready to compile.
-Click on "Debug" menu and choose one of the following menu items to start the example:

-- Start Debugging
-- Start Without Debugging

 ##Contact Us